-In an effort to help our customers become more comfortable with carpeting terms and definitions, we have compiled a list of facts and details regarding the different carpet styles.
-We want to assure your confidence in your decision when shopping for your new carpet.
+Choose your carpet and your carpet store carefully!
+Become a carpet expert!
+We are your carpeting store, we are your carpeting experts, but we want our customers to become more comfortable with carpeting terms and definitions.
+To help you better understand carpet selection and the carpeting process, we have compiled a list of facts and details related to the carpet industry.
+We want to assure your confidence in your decision when shopping for your new carpet at any carpet store.

 Carpeting Manufacturing Terms

 There are a handful of terms that describe the carpet-making process which you should be familiar with before we get to talking about carpet pile styles.
-Learn the carpet lingo:
+Learn the carpet lingo and be an expert when you walk into the carpet store!

 Gauge Gauge refers to the space between the needles on a tufting machine .
 This measurement is recorded in fractions of an inch, and indicates the number of needles that are positioned across the width of the tufting machine.